pocketzworld/creator-docs/pages/learn/studio/distribute/monetization/earning-overview.md

 ## Accepting Gold Payments

 World Creators can accept Gold payments inside their experiences using the Payments API.
-This is not yet live, but is coming very soon.
+You can offer exclusive items, access to special areas, or other benefits in exchange for Gold.
+Creators earn 70% of the Gold they collect, and the Highrise platform keeps 30% to pay for app store transaction fees, hosting fees, and continued platform development.
+[Learn more about accepting Gold payments](https://create.highrise.game/learn/studio/distribute/monetization/accepting-gold).